 Writer Bio

-Baker's genres include Speculative Fiction, Magical Realism and Reality Based Fiction in which she writes in Standard English and in Caribbean dialect. |
+Baker's genres include Fantasy, Speculative Fiction, and Magical Realism.
+In which she writes in English Creole/ Caribbean Dialect and Standard American English. |

 Inspirations

-go away.
-It’s always on my mind, not something I always want to do, but I
+I write because the urge to write won’t go away.
+It’s always on my mind, not something I always want to do, but I always feel better when I’ve done it.

 The first time I saw myself – A Black Caribbean Woman – in print was in Merle Collin’s novel Angel.
 I stood in the store holding the book to me chest, panting, tears burning me eyes.
 I was.
 I am grateful for and love the work of Octavia Butler.
 Ms. Butler brought me to a world of science fiction where I was. |